How Victims Should Approach Litigation Against Two Men and A Truck

-This isn't to say that there's no substantial source of funds from which obtain compensation for losses caused by one of the company's drivers, however.
+This isn't to say that there's no substantial source of funds from which victims can obtain compensation for losses caused by one of the company's drivers, however.
 According to the TMAT franchise agreement, each franchisee is required to purchase a minimum of $1 million in liability insurance.
 In addition, other documents indicate that starting costs for operating a TMAT franchise range from between $115 and $670 thousand dollars, suggesting that franchisees may have substantial assets from which to recover.

 However, the fact that each individual franchisee is responsible for paying judgments against them also means they're likely to fight as hard as they can to avoid having to pay them.
 If, for illustrative purposes, we suppose that a judgement in a wreck reaches the millions of dollars sometimes found in commercial vehicle claims, paying fair compensation could potentially bankrupt a typical franchise owner.

 In addition, the average franchisee may not have the resources of a massive trucking company, but their parent company does, and it would certainly be in their interest to provide their franchisees with aggressive legal representation to defend against negligence claims.
 Without someone in your corner who knows how to cut through those attorneys' arguments with compelling evidence, even the most seemingly open-and-shut claims may wind up falling short.